levaleureux/dr_spec/README.md

 1. be_truthy: Verifies that a value evaluates to true in a boolean context.
 1. be_falsey: Verifies that a value evaluates to false in a boolean context.
+1. `be_nil` Verifies that a value evaluates to nil.

 ## Type